syraharguilles/docker-wordpress-exam/README.md

  - Accepts props (limit, category, order)
  - Built using @wordpress/scripts
  - It is decided to create in plugin due these reason:
     - It could reused to the other themes

 ## **Architectural Notes**
  - Vite used for bundling theme assets
    - It is easy to use and faster
  - Chokidar used for bundling theme assets
-   - Watcher for js, css, php.
+   -Vite doesnt support watching js, css, php.
+Opt to use this instead.
 Fast and efficient.
  - @wordpress/scripts used for block development
    - Default usage for gutenberg block
  - Tailwind CSS is configured through PostCSS